younghyun1/barony_id_modifier/README.md

 ```
 cargo build --release
 ```
-This will create an executable in the directory barony_id_modifier/target/release/
+This will create an executable in the directory barony_id_modifier/target/release/ on all platforms.

 ## How to Use
 Please refer to